chocolate chip cream scones

 Instructions

-- For the scones, line two rimmed baking sheets with silicone mats or parchment paper.
+- For the scones, line two rimmed baking sheets with parchment paper.
 Whisk flour, baking powder, salt, and sugar in a medium bowl.
 Combine vanilla with 1 1/3 cups heavy cream and drizzle over flour mixture; fold in just until flour is incorporated.
 Add mini chocolate chips and gently fold in just until a shaggy dough forms – if needed, add 2 more tablespoons cream.

 - Divide dough in half and turn out on a lightly floured board.
 Use lightly floured hands to pat each half into a 6-inch circle.
 Place the two circles of dough on prepared baking sheets and cut each circle into 7 wedges.
 Chill baking sheets in the freezer for 20 minutes while preheating oven to 425°F.

-- Combine sugar and cinnamon in a small bowl.
-Pull the wedges slightly apart, leaving an inch between them, and brush lightly with heavy cream and sprinkle generously with cinnamon-sugar.
-Bake for 16 to 18 minutes, rotating baking sheets halfway through, until tops are set, edges are beginning to turn golden, and a toothpick inserted in the center comes out clean.
+- Bake for 16 to 18 minutes, rotating baking sheets halfway through, until tops are set, edges are beginning to turn golden, and a toothpick inserted in the center comes out clean.
 Cool scones for 5 minutes on baking sheets before removing to a wire rack to cool.

 Notes